Signe-Dahl/news-event-pipeline/README.md

 ## How to Run the Pipeline

 1. Install dependencies
-- pip install -r backend/requirements.txt
+- `pip install -r backend/requirements.txt`

 2. Run pipeline manually
-- python backend/main.py
+- `python backend/main.py`

 This will:
-- Collect articles
+- Collect articles from NewsAPI and EU RSS feed
-- Preprocess data
+- Preprocess article data
-- Classify articles
+- Classify articles using an LLM
-- Run monitoring evaluation
+- Generate daily summaries and top stories
-- Store results in data/news.db
+- Store results in `data/news.db`

 ---

 ## Automated Pipeline (GitHub Actions)

-The pipeline runs automatically daily at 07:00 Danish time via GitHub Actions.
+The pipeline runs automatically every morning at a set time via GitHub Actions.

 It performs:
 - Full pipeline execution